pie/woocommerce-waitlist-sober-compatibility/README.md

 # WooCommerce Waitlist Sober Theme Compatibility

-This plugin adds some functoinality to make WooCommerce Waitlist more compatible with the Sober Theme by UIX Themes.
+This plugin adds some functionality to make WooCommerce Waitlist more compatible with the Sober Theme by UIX Themes.

 Steps to get up and running:
-1. Download the zip of the latest release
+1. Download the zip of the latest release from https://github.com/pie/woocommerce-waitlist-sober-compatibility/releases
 1. Upload to your WordPress install
 1. Activate